weecology/DeepForest/docs/training_config.md

 ### batch_size: 1

 Neural networks are often trained in batches of images, since the entire dataset is too large to read into memory at once.
-The size of these batches effects both the speed of training (larger batches train faster) and the stability of training (larger batches lead to more consistent results).
+The size of these batches affects both the speed of training (larger batches train faster) and the stability of training (larger batches lead to more consistent results).
 The default batch_size of 1 is chosen because it is not possible to anticipate the available memory.
 Increase where possible.
 Typically batch sizes are evenly divisible by the size of the entire dataset.

-** Note on batch_size: If using ```multi-gpu > 1```, batch_size refers to the total number of samples across all GPUs.
-For example, a ```batch_size: 18``` for ```multi-gpu: 3``` would produces 3 batches of 6 images, one set for each GPU. batch_size must therefore be larger than ```multi-gpu``` and evenly divisible.
+** Note on batch_size - If using ```multi-gpu > 1```, batch_size refers to the total number of samples across all GPUs.
+For example, a ```batch_size: 18``` for ```multi-gpu: 3``` would produces 3 batches of 6 images, one set for each GPU. batch_size must therefore be equal to, or larger than, ```multi-gpu``` and be evenly divisible.

 ### weights: None